jethornton/flexgui/docs_flex/source/labels.rst

 I/O Status
 ----------

 The I/O status contains status items for up to 64 I/O's.
-Replace the `n` with the number of the I/O. I/O numbers start at 0 and go through 63.
+The default is 4 I/O
+pins for each type.
+If you have configured more than 4 pins you will need to add an .ini entry to show the number of pins.
+See the ini section...

 Analog I/O returns a float.
+Digital I/O return bool.

-For example a QLabel with an object name of din_5_lb will show the status of the `motion.digital-in-05` HAL pin.
+For example a QLabel with an object name of din_0_lb will show the status of the `motion.digital-in-00` HAL pin.

 .. csv-table:: I/O Status Labels
    :width: 100%